Shoulder instability

 Ice packs

-This can help to temporarily numb pain.
-Apply an ice pack (or a bag of frozen vegetables wrapped in a tea towel) to the area for up to 10 minutes, 2-3 times per day.
+Ice can numb pain.
+Apply an ice pack (or frozen vegetables wrapped in a towel) for up to 10 minutes, 2-3 times a day.

 Pain medication